ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 <info-box>
 **What's next?**

 That's it for the first part of this tutorial!
-Your plugin should now work (in its most basic form).
-Go on to {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2 the second part}, where you will create a balloon with a form to get user's input, replacing our hard-coded "WYSIWYG" abbreviation.
+Your plugin should now work (at least in its most basic form).
+Move on to the {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2 second part}, where you will create a balloon with a form to get user's input, replacing our hard-coded "WYSIWYG" abbreviation.
 </info-box>